NFL Week 2 preseason scores, schedule, updates: Mahomes flaunts arm, Josh Allen impresses

 The preseason is less about results and more about how rookies look in their first glimpse of the NFL.
 So, consider Friday night's slate of preseason games a doozy.

-After Thursday night gave us the return of Tom Brady, Week 2 of the NFL preseason continues on Friday with games that feature No. 1 pick Baker Mayfield and the Browns facing No. 7 pick Josh Allen and the Bills, the Cardinals and No. 10 pick Josh Rosen going up against the vaunted Saints defense, and Chiefs quarterback Patrick Mahomes (who sat out his entire rookie year) matching up against the Falcons' budding defense.
+After Thursday night gave us the return of Tom Brady, Week 2 of the NFL preseason continues on Friday with games that feature No. 1 pick Baker Mayfield and the Browns facing No. 7 pick Josh Allen and the Bills, the Cardinals and No. 10 pick Josh Rosen going up against the vaunted Saints defense, and Chiefs quarterback Patrick Mahomes (who sat out most of his entire rookie year) matching up against the Falcons' budding defense.
 As an added bonus, we'll be treated to two revenge storylines folded into one game as Tyrod Taylor takes on the Bills and Corey Coleman takes on the Browns.

 There are five games in all.
 Below, you'll find the complete schedule and list of results.
 Further down below, you'll find our Friday night takeaways, which will be updated as the night progresses.
 OK, let's get to it.